We only use non-invasive, non-destructive leak detection technologies and equipment to pin-point the source of your leak.

 Once the precise leak location is known, we’ll quote for the necessary work needed for repair.

-Depending on leak location, inside skimmer box, inside pipe-work, or light receptacles that would otherwise be inaccessible, it may be necessary to view the leak prior to repair.
+Depending on the leak location (inside skimmer box, pipe-work, or light receptacles that would otherwise be inaccessible), it may be necessary to view the leak with an underwater camera.